Christian the lion: 1971

+After accompanying Christian on the journey from England to his new home in Kenya Ace and John stayed on for a period of time to help Christian settle into his new home.
+Once they were confident Christian had managed to become successfully integrated into the new pride George Adamson had established, Ace and John eventually returned to England.

-When John and Ace were informed by Adamson of Christian's successful reintroduction to the wild (reported in some newspaper articles to be in 1971, and by George Adamson to be 1972) they travelled to Kenya to visit Christian and were filmed in the documentary Christian, The Lion at World's End (released in the U.S. as Christian the Lion).
-According to the documentary, Adamson advised Rendall and Bourke that Christian might not remember them.
-The film shows the lion at first cautiously approach and then quickly leap playfully onto the two men, standing on his hind legs and wrapping his front legs around their shoulders, nuzzling their faces.
+According to the documentary, following completion of the enquiry into Stanley's death after which 'Boy' was shot, knowing that George would probably welcome some friendly faces, Ace and John decided it was time for them to visit their old friend Christian again.
+As it had been nearly a year since they last saw him, Adamson advised that Christian might not remember them.
+The film shows the lion at first cautiously approach and then, upon recognising who they were, quickly leap playfully onto the two men, standing on his hind legs and wrapping his front legs around their shoulders, nuzzling their faces.
 The documentary also shows the lionesses, Mona and Lisa, and a foster cub named Supercub welcoming the two men.

-1973
+197X

-Rendall details a final, largely unfilmed reunion that occurred (reported in some newspaper articles to have been in 1974, and by George Adamson to have been in 1973).
+Rendall details a final, largely-unfilmed reunion that occurred (reported in some newspaper articles to have been in 1974, and by George Adamson to have been in January 197X).
 By this time Christian was successfully defending his own pride, had cubs of his own and was about twice the size he was in the earlier reunion video.
 Adamson advised Rendall that it would most likely be a wasted trip as he had not seen Christian's pride for nine months.
 However, when he reached Kora, Christian and his pride had returned to Adamson's compound the day before their arrival.

-George Adamson counted the days without seeing Christian from the late spring 1973 final reunion.
-He notes in his book My Pride And Joy (New York: Simon and Schuster, 1987) that after 97 days, he stopped counting.
+George Adamson counted the days without seeing Christian from the early spring 197X final reunion.
+He notes in his book My Pride and Joy (New York: Simon and Schuster, March 1987) that after 97 days, he stopped counting.

 Fate

-Christian's final fate is unknown.
-Christian was last spotted headed towards Meru National Park after heading north and crossing the Tana River in 1973.
-As lions have average lifespans of 10 to 20 years, Christian has certainly passed.
-Rendall personally has hopes that Christian was able to fully integrate into the wild and live a full life as a wild lion, and has hopes that descendants of Christian continue to live on in present day Kenya.
+Christian's final fate was around the mid 1970s.
+Christian was last spotted headed toward Meru National Park after heading north and crossing the Tana River in early 197X.
+As lions have average lifespans of 10 to 20 years, Christian has certainly died.
+Rendall personally has hopes that Christian was able to fully-integrate into the wild and live a full life as a wild lion, and has hopes that descendants of Christian continue to live on in present day Kenya.